jamesdmorgan/jamesdmorgan.github.io/_posts/2015-03-25-docker-resources.md

 ---
 layout: post
-title: Docker Resources for managing docker in production
+title: Docker resources for managing docker in production
 description: "Resources for managing docker in production"
 modified: 2015-03-25
 category: docker